ThailandOfficial Name: Kingdom of Thailand

 While traveling in Thailand you should exercise caution, especially in locations where expatriates congregate, such as clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
 You should remain vigilant with regard to your personal security and avoid crowds and demonstrations.
 For more information on terrorist threats against U.S. citizens worldwide and steps to take as a result of these threats, please see the Worldwide Caution.

-The U.S. Embassy prohibits its personnel from traveling to the far south of Thailand -- Narathiwat, Pattani, and Yala provinces -- without prior approval, and Embassy personnel may go there only on work-essential travel.
+The U.S. Embassy prohibits its personnel from traveling to the far south of Thailand – specifically, Narathiwat, Pattani, and Yala provinces – without prior approval, and Embassy personnel may go there only on work-essential travel.
 U.S. Embassy and Consulate personnel must provide advance notification of travel to Songkhla province, and they are advised to use hotels outside Hat Yai’s central business district.
 The Department of State urges you to defer non-emergency travel to these areas.
 If you must travel to these areas, you should exercise special caution and remain vigilant with regard to your personal security.
-You should be aware that Thai authorities have on occasion instituted special security measures in affected areas, such as curfews, military patrols, or random searches.
+You should be aware that martial law has been in force in the far southern region since 2005, and Thai authorities have on occasion instituted special security measures in affected areas, such as curfews, military patrols, or random searches.

 Thai-Cambodia Border: Because of border disputes between Thailand and Cambodia, we recommend caution if traveling near the Thai-Cambodian border in the area of the Preah Vihear temple and farther west in the Phanom Dong Rak district of Surin province.
-Between July 2008 and June 2011, soldiers from the two countries exchanged gunfire on several occasions.
+Between July 2008 and April 2012, soldiers from the two countries exchanged gunfire on several occasions.
 Some artillery fire reportedly struck several kilometers away from the border.
-Fighting has also extended some distance along the border in both locations.
-Until these situations have been resolved, you should pay special attention to local conditions along this border, since past military activity has occurred with little warning.
+Fighting has also extended some distance along the disputed border in both locations.
+In 2013, the World Court issued a ruling regarding the disposition of certain lands along the border areas in and around Preah Vihear, but the terms of the ruling have yet to be fully implemented, and residual local tensions remain.
+You should pay special attention to local conditions in these areas, since past military activity has occurred with little warning.

 The Thai-Burma Border: The Thai/Burma border region remains a possible flashpoint for conflicts between the Burmese Army and armed ethnic opposition groups based in Thailand as well as clashes between Thai security forces and armed drug traffickers.
 Pirates, bandits, and drug traffickers operate in these border areas.
 It is possible that significant flare-ups of military activity on the Burmese side of the border could spill over into adjacent areas of northern Thailand.
 The Department of State recommends that you exercise caution when traveling in remote or rural areas of Thailand adjacent to the Burma border.
 If you travel off-road in undeveloped areas use local guides who are familiar with the area.
 Border closings and re-openings occur frequently, and if you are considering traveling into Burma from Thailand, you should be aware that in the event of a border closure, you may not be able to re-enter Thailand.

 CRIME: Although the crime threat in Bangkok and other Thai cities remains lower than that in many U.S. cities, crimes of opportunity such as pick-pocketing, purse-snatching, and burglary are not unusual.
 You should be especially wary when walking in crowded markets, tourist sites, and bus or train stations.
-Many U.S. citizens have had passports, wallets, and other valuables stolen in Bangkok's Chatuchak Weekend Market, in the area of Khao San Road, and other areas, usually by pickpockets and thieves who cut into purses or bags with a razor and remove items surreptitiously.
+Many U.S. citizens have had passports, wallets, and other valuables stolen in Bangkok's Chatuchak Weekend Market, in the area of Khao San Road, and other tourist areas, usually by pickpockets and thieves who cut into purses or bags with a razor and remove items surreptitiously or who grab purses and bags while speeding past on motorbikes.
 Across Thailand, U.S. citizens have been robbed of their valuables and other possessions after soliciting the services of commercial sex workers.
 Thieves also victimize travelers on long-distance bus routes.
 Police may refuse to issue police reports for foreign victims of theft, requiring them instead to travel several miles to a central Tourist Police station.
 When requesting a police report, police officers may ask you to pay a small fee of approximately 50 baht.

 When arriving at a Thai airport, you should use only public transportation from the airport's official pick-up and drop-off area, cars from the airport limousine counters, or airport buses.
 Most major hotels can also arrange to have a car and driver meet incoming flights.
 It is uncommon for Thai taxis to pick up additional passengers.
 You should be wary of drivers seeking to do so, and you should never enter a cab that has someone besides the driver in it.